astuder/ModemHAT/README.md

 The design is based on a [Skyworks ISOmodem](https://www.skyworksinc.com/en/Products/Modems-and-DAAs/Data-and-Voice-Modems) chipset, specifically [Si2457](https://www.skyworksinc.com/en/Products/Modems-and-DAAs/Data-and-Voice-Modems/Si2457) data modem and Si3018 line side driver.
 The implementation closely follows the circuits described in application note [AN93](https://www.skyworksinc.com/-/media/SkyWorks/SL/documents/public/application-notes/AN93.pdf).

+The Modem HAT was successfully tested on the [Shadytel](https://shady.tel/) phone network at Toorcamp 2022.

 **NOTE: Whatever your jurisdiction, we're pretty positive that connecting this device to the public phone system IS NOT LEGAL!
 Don't blame us if you get into trouble.**

 ## Raspberry Pi Configuration